-- Sensor n: enables/disables sensor number n for the current channel.
-If unmarked, detections reported by such sensor will not be taken into account. - Operating Mode: "Automatic" or "Semiautomatic".
-If the latter is selected, the following parameter will show up:
+- Sensor n [enabled/disabled]: enables/disables sensor number n for the current channel.
+If unmarked, detections reported by such sensor will not be taken into account. - Operating Mode [Automatic/Semiautomatic]: If the latter is selected, the following parameter will show up:

-Acción via External Switch Object: sets which event will only take place through the "[PDx] External Switch" object:
+Action via External Switch Object [Detection / No Detection]: sets which event will only take place through the "[Cx] External Switch" object.

-- "Detection": the Detection state can only be triggered through this object. - "No Detection": the No Detection state can only be triggered through this object.
+- "Detection": the "Detection" state can only be triggered through this object. - "No Detection": the "No Detection" state can only be triggered through this object.